vohai2003/hdp_data_tutorials/tutorials/hdf/sam-trucking-iot-on-hdf/tutorial-2.md

 ### Add an Application

-A quick recap, we just explored the pre-exising service pool and environment for the Trucking IoT SAM application we will build.
+A quick recap, we just explored the pre-existing service pool and environment for the Trucking IoT SAM application we will build.
 The topology, you will build from scratch.
 Let's become SAM Developers.

 1\.
 Click on the SAM Logo in the top right corner to enter the My Applications page.